dennizl/CleanDataProjectCourse/CodeBook.md

 ## Measurements
 The dataset contains 66 seperate measurements for each of the 6 activities performed by each of the 30 subjects.
 The dataset presents the **AVERAGES** of the mean and standard  deviation variables contained in the original dataset (please see the section above, *Background --> Original dataset*, for introductory information on the type of data collected as well as their source and relevant conditions).

-*Note that each measurement was normalized and bounded within [-1,1].*

 Each measurement contained in the tidy dataset is described in the column header, using the following descriptors:

 * **time** or **frequency** (all variables): each measurement represents either: